 A: In custody cases, the "primary caretaker" factor became important as psychologists began to stress the importance of the bond between a child and his or her primary caretaker.
 This emotional bond is said to be important to the child's successful passage through his or her developmental stages, and psychologists strongly encourage the continuation of the "primary caretaker"-child relationship after divorce, as being vital to the child's psychological stability.
 When determining which parent has been the primary caretaker, courts focus on direct care-taking responsibilities, including grooming and dressing; meal planning and preparation; health and dental care arrangements; and teaching of reading, writing, and math skills.

-Q: I am the father of a six-month old boy.
+Q: I'm the father of a six-month old boy.
 His mother and I never married, and I am wondering what I can do to get custody of my son.
 What are my options?

 A: In most states, an unwed father often cannot win custody over a mother who is a good parent.
-But, if you can establish that your son's mother is unfit for parenthood or is incapable of taking care of him, you may be able to get physical custody, especially if you can show that you are the child's "primary caretaker."
-Even if you cannot get physical custody of your son, you should be able to obtain shared legal custody, giving you the right to make important decisions about your son's upbringing and welfare.
+But, if you can establish that your son's mother is unfit for parenthood or is incapable of taking care of him, you may be able to get physical custody, especially if you can show that you're the child's "primary caretaker."
+Even if you can't get physical custody of your son, you should be able to obtain shared legal custody, giving you the right to make important decisions about your son's upbringing and welfare.
 In any case, an unmarried father can take steps to secure some form of custody or visitation rights, and ensure an ongoing relationship with his child.

 Q: Can anyone other than a parent get custody of a child?

 A: In some cases, people other than a child's parents may wish to obtain custody -- including relatives like grandparents, aunts, uncles, close family friends, or other people who wish to get custody of a child.
 Some states label such a situation as "non-parental" or "third-party" custody.
 Other states refer to the third-party's goal in these situations as seeking "guardianship" of the child, rather than custody.

-Q: How can I get professional help with my child custody case?
+Q: How can I get professional help in deciding who gets custody in my case?